Provisional Patent Drawings: Everything You Need to Know

-While it is advisable to seek professional drafting, if you are sophisticated enough to complete the patent application on your own, you may be able to prepare your drawings as well.
+While it is advisable to seek professional drafting, if you are confident enough to complete the patent application on your own, you may be able to prepare your drawings as well.
 Depending on the type of invention, tracing the item may be an option.

 Using a Professional Draftsperson